-Basic Magna Doodle Activity:
+Magna Doodle Matching Games:

-Fill your Magna-Doodle screen with circles, and give your child simple objects to place in the circles: pom poms, stones, blocks etc. When your child is ready to move on to something a little more challenging, you can try this next game.
+Draw circles all over your Magna-Doodle screen with circles, and give your child simple objects to place in the circles: pom poms, stones, blocks etc. When your child is ready to move on to something a little more challenging, you can try this next game.

 When your child is capable of creating simple drawings, they’ll enjoy this next game:

-Draw a large, oval on your Magna Doodle, and add some hair and ears.
-Hand the “pen” over to your child, and have them fill in the features.
+Draw a blank face on your Magna Doodle, and add some hair and ears.
+Hand the Magna Doodle pen to your child, and have them fill in the features of the face.
 If your child is just learning to draw, take some time to draw a few faces yourself, describing where to place the eyes, nose and mouth.

 When your child is ready to make more complex drawings, this next activity is a lot of fun.